davixdedem/StarlinuX/README.md

   </a>
 </div>

-Depending on your Raspberry Pi model, download its official OpenWRT image from the [OpenWRT Website](https://openwrt.org/toh/raspberry_pi_foundation/raspberry_pi).
+Depending on your Hardware model, download its official OpenWRT image from the [OpenWRT Website](https://openwrt.org/toh/start).
 - Clone the repository from GitHub:
 ```sh
 git clone --branch master https://github.com/davixdedem/StarlinuX.git
 ```
-- Download the appropriate OpenWRT image for your Raspberry Pi model.
+- Download the appropriate OpenWRT image for your Modem/Router.
-- Flash the OpenWRT image onto the MicroSD card using [Etcher](https://www.balena.io/etcher/) or any similar tool.
+- Flash the OpenWRT image following its dedicated instructions.
-- Insert the MicroSD card into your Raspberry Pi.
-- Power up the Raspberry Pi.
+- Power up your Modem/Router.
-- Plug an Ethernet cable into the Ethernet port on the Raspberry Pi and connect it to your laptop/computer.<br>
+- Plug an Ethernet cable into the Ethernet port on the Router and connect it to your laptop/computer.<br>
 - Verify that you can access OpenWRT by pinging its default IP address:<br>
-  *(You may disconnect your Wi-Fi interface in order to be sure to reach your Raspberry Pi via cable)*<br>
+  *(You may disconnect your Wi-Fi interface in order to be sure to reach your Router via cable)*<br>
 ```sh
 ping 192.168.1.1
 ```